-On any business day, an Authorized Participant may place an order with the Transfer Agent to redeem one or more Baskets.
+On any business day, an Authorized Participant may place an order with the Transfer Agent to redeem one or more blocks of 200,000 Shares ("Baskets").
 Redemption orders must be placed by 10:00 a.m., Eastern Time.
 The day on which the Managing Owner receives a valid redemption order is the redemption order date.
-The day on which a redemption order is settled is the redemption order settlement date.
-As provided below, the redemption order settlement date may occur up to two business days after the redemption order date.
+The day on which a redemption order is settled is the redemption order settlement date may occur up to two business days after the redemption order date.
 Redemption orders are irrevocable.
 The redemption procedures allow Authorized Participants to redeem Baskets.
 Individual Shareholders may not redeem directly from the Fund.
 Instead, individual Shareholders may only redeem Shares in integral multiples of 200,000 and only through an Authorized Participant.